thepowerpuffgirls98fandubindo2/PowerPuff-OSX-2020/README.md

 # PowerPuff-OS-X-jqdock
-Jen.lu/v1 Flash Player Porting to HTML5 Mac like in 2020
+Jen.lu/v1 Flash Player Porting and remade to HTML5 Mac like in 2020

 This uses: